zerothi/sisl/docs/dev/index.rst

 There are two cases of external contributions:

-1. If the code is directly integratable into sisl it will be merged into the sisl source.
+1. If the code is directly integrable into sisl it will be merged into the sisl source.

 2. If the code is showing how to use sisl to calculate some physical quantity but is not a general implementation, it will be placed in toolbox directory.